nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `add task m/CS2103 ti/T1 a/assignment1 d/2021-10-12`:
   * Add the task assignment1 with deadline 'Tue, Oct 12 2021' to module CS2103
 * `add task m/CS2100 ti/T1 a/lab1 d/2021-10-13 16:00 `:
   * Add the task lab1 with deadline 'Wed, Oct 13 2021 04:00 pm' to module CS2100

 ### Edit a task's information: `edit task`

 Edit a task's information.<br>
-The identity fields (module name/task id) must be provided.<br>
+The identity parameters (module name/task id) must be provided.<br>
-At least one optional editable field (name/deadline) must be provided, and only provided editable fields will be changed.<br>
+At least one optional editable parameter (name/deadline) must be provided, and only provided editable parameters will be changed.<br>
-If duplicate fields are provided, only the latest fields will be processed.
+If the editable parameters contain the same information as is already present, the edit command will still be executed successfully.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
 Task deadline must contain either date only/time only/date and time.<br>
 Date must be in the form "YYYY-MM-DD".<br>